 General Tips for Visiting Cuba

 Communication here is tough, even with friends you have on the island.
 If you have an American phone, it will not work here.
-You may still be able to make some calls if you pick up a signal, but I warm you that you will be charged at the upmost roaming rates.
+You may still be able to make some calls if you pick up a signal, but I warm you that you will be charged outrageous roaming rates.
 I have the AT&T international day pass but no US carriers offer data plans that cover Cuba, so I came back to $141 in roaming charges from a few calls I made on the island.
+If you’re traveling to Cuba on a budget, keep your phone on airplane mode.

-Wifi is accessed with prepaid wifi cards, and only in designated areas like certain hotel lobbies and public parks.
+Internet in Cuba is accessed with prepaid WiFi cards, and only in designated areas like certain hotel lobbies and public parks.
 Ask your host for more information on getting online so you can check-in with family upon arrival.

 You will likely be communicating with your driver via the landline wherever you are staying (taking it back, old school) so be prepared to keep the number.
 Taxi drivers are reliable here since the jobs are hard to find and they’re easy to lose for any minuscule infraction.
 They want to ensure that tourists have a safe and enjoyable time.